Originate/guide/scala/README.md

     val good = geo(latitude = a, longitude = b)
     ```

-0. Always pass named `Boolean` parameters to functions, even when they are the only parameter:
+0. Always use named parameters with booleans, even when they are the only parameter:

     ```scala
     bad(false)